To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Introduction

-First, we define a simplified version of DP-SGD, which we denote as the ``\SMFull'' (\SM), and audit it using a novel method that builds on likelihood ratio functions.
-Our \SM variant is non-adaptive and simpler than the mechanism studied by Chua et al.~\cite{chua2024private}, enabling us to audit it tightly in a principled way (see Section~\ref{sec:dpaudit}).
-Then, we extend our auditing procedure to DP-SGD (Shuffle) and evaluate the empirical privacy leakage under various threat models.
-We define increasingly powerful threat models, \Nat, \PI, and \WC, where the adversary can insert progressively more canary gradients and experiment with multiple datasets and common model architectures.
+\descr{Research Problem.} In this paper, we present, to the best of our knowledge, the first methodology to audit DP-SGD (Shuffle), aiming to analyze the gap between its empirical privacy leakage and the theoretical guarantees provided by DP-SGD (Poisson).
+Notably, auditing the former is significantly harder than the latter, and presenting suitable algorithms has remained a largely unaddressed research question (see Section~\ref{sec:related}).
+Unlike for DP-SGD (Poisson), tight theoretical upper bounds are not currently known for DP-SGD (Shuffle)~\cite{chua2024private,chua2024scalable}, and privacy attacks have not been evaluated against it.
+Therefore, it is unclear whether and how the privacy leakage can be effectively leveraged by the auditing adversary.

-Although we focus on DP-SGD (Shuffle), our auditing framework is widely applicable to and can potentially be used with any sampling technique and mechanism.
-For instance, our auditing procedure can be used to identify variations within, and estimate privacy leakage for, implementations of shuffling itself.
+\descr{Roadmap.} We start by auditing a simplified version of DP-SGD, which we denote as \SMFull (\SM), using a novel method that builds on likelihood ratio functions.
+Our \SM variant is non-adaptive and simpler than the Adaptive Batch Linear Query (ABLQ) mechanism studied in prior work~\cite{chua2024private}, enabling us to audit it tightly in a principled way (see Section~\ref{sec:dpaudit}).
+Then, we extend our auditing procedure to DP-SGD (Shuffle) and evaluate the empirical privacy leakage under various adversarial models.
+Our experiments highlight a substantial gap (up to $4\times$) between the empirical privacy leakage observed from SOTA models~\cite{de2022unlocking,LTLH22} and their claimed theoretical DP guarantees.
+In Figure~\ref{fig:intro_exp}, we summarize the largest gaps for each dataset we experiment with -- e.g., on the MNLI dataset, the state-of-the-art differentially private BERT model from~\cite{LTLH22} reports a theoretical $\varepsilon = 3$, while our audit results in an empirical $\empeps = 12.7$ due to shuffling the dataset as opposed to using Poisson sub-sampling as in the theoretical analysis.

-\descr{Main Findings.} Our experiments highlight a substantial gap (up to $4\times$) between the empirical privacy leakage observed from SOTA models~\cite{de2022unlocking,LTLH22} and their claimed theoretical DP guarantees.
-In Figure~\ref{fig:intro_exp}, we summarize the largest gaps for each dataset we experiment with under the \WC threat model.
-In the (relatively weaker) \PI model, we continue to observe DP violations from DP-SGD (Shuffle), especially for small batch sizes.
-For theoretical $\varepsilon = 1.0$, training a LeNet model on FMNIST with batch sizes of 100 and 1,000 yields empirical privacy leakage estimates of $\empeps = 3.46$ and $\empeps = 0.96$, respectively.
+However, the gap is not uniform across all parameter settings and threat models.
+Specifically, for large batch sizes and weak threat models, we find that the gap is much smaller, implying that the relationship between the theoretical Poisson DP guarantees and the actual privacy leakage observed from shuffling is a complex one.